MAS OTC Reporting Solution

 What is MAS OTC Derivative Reporting?

 The Monetary Authority of Singapore (MAS) created the Securities and Futures Reporting of Derivative Contracts Regulation.
-Updated in October 2018, the regulation covers OTC derivative trades for credit, FX, equity, commodity and interest rate contracts.
+Updated in October 2018, the regulation covers OTC derivative trades for credit, FX, equity, commodities and interest rate contracts.

 Who needs to report under MAS OTC Derivative Reporting?